EliothMonroy/Learning-Python/README.md

-# Platzi-Python
+# Learning-Python
-Code from Platzi courses about python
+Code from courses and tutorials about python